-The Valley of the Queens is home to around 70 tombs, many of which are exquisitely decorated.
+The Valley of the Queens is one of the top Luxor tourist attractions, and it is home to around 70 tombs, many of which are exquisitely decorated.
 A prime example would be the tomb of Queen Nefetari from the 19th dynasty.
 Her tomb is adorned with splendid polochrome reliefs which have remained intact through the ages and can still be appreciated to this day.

 A Brief History Of The Valley Of The Queens

 King Ramesses I is generally credited with founding the Valley of queens.
 In actual fact, prior to his reign, pharaohs and their wives were always buried together.
 Even after this necropolis was founded, many continued with the old custom of being buried in the tombs of their husbands.

 Archeologists have found a considerable amount of burial equipment for numerous royal family members, but have never managed to locate their actual tombs.
 The discovery of such equipment could however suggest that the family members were indeed buried in the valley at some point.
 Where their tombs are, or what happened to them remains a mystery yet to be solved.

 It is believed that areas where the Valley of Kings and the Valley of Queens are located were chosen due to their relevant isolation, while at the same time being in close proximity to Thebes which was the capital of the time.